Scalar Lie point symmetries of the Standard Model with one or two real gauge singlets

 \paragraph{Conventions and notation} In this article we adopt the mathematicians' convention for Lie algebras, in which the generators are chosen so that $[X,Y]\in \La{g}$ (rather than $[X,Y]= iZ$ with $Z\in\La{g}$).
 Moreover, $d_\mu\equiv d/dx^\mu$ denotes the total derivative, while $D_\mu$ is reserved for the covariant derivative \eqref{E:covarDerDef}, unless the index is a multi-index $J$, see section \ref{sec:InfinitesimalGenerators}.
-The relation $\La{g}\cong \La{h}$ will mean that the two Lie algebras are isomorphic as abstract algebras, while $\La{g}\eqsim_O \La{h}$ is stronger and means that the two algebras are equivalent and hence act identically on the fields (the singlets) after an affine reparametrization with orthogonal linear part has been performed.
-Symbols such as $\La{a}(n)$ will be used to denote specific realizations of algebras by vector fields on the scalar field space, rather than the corresponding abstract Lie algebras.
+Since a given abstract Lie algebra may act on the scalar fields in multiple inequivalent ways, we distinguish abstract Lie-algebra isomorphism, denoted \(\La{g}\cong\La{h}\), from the stronger equivalence \(\La{g}\eqsim_O\La{h}\).
+The latter means that the algebras are abstractly isomorphic and that, after an affine reparametrization with orthogonal linear part, possibly the identity, one can choose bases of generators for the two algebras such that corresponding generators act identically on the scalar fields.
+The notion of equivalence encoded by \(\eqsim_O\) is made precise in Section~\ref{sec:AffineReparametrizations}.
+This distinction will be relevant below, where abstractly isomorphic but inequivalent field actions occur; see, e.g.~\eqref{E:LieAlgX1FreeMassiveSMS}--\eqref{E:LieAlgX3FreeMassiveSMS} in Section~\ref{sec:DeterminingEquationsSMS}.
+Moreover, symbols such as $\La{a}(n)$ will be used to denote specific realizations of algebras by vector fields on the scalar field space, rather than the corresponding abstract Lie algebras.
 Finally, repeated indices are implicitly summed over (Einstein's summation convention).